 National Novel Writing Month

-Join us for our fourth NaNoWriMo (National Novel Writing Month).
+Join us for our fifth NaNoWriMo (National Novel Writing Month).
 This November, people all over the world will attempt to write a 50,000-word novel by midnight, November 30.
 Participants sign up by creating free accounts at www.nanowrimo.org, the official site for National Novel Writing Month.
 There they can post their daily (or hourly, or second-by-second) word counts, display samples of their writing, or discuss their progress and even arrange local write-in events with other writers on the site forums.

 If you are planning to write a novel this November or any other time, we invite you to write it here at the Hamilton-Wenham Public Library.
 We offer air, light, chairs, tables, computers, wireless internet, outlets and jacks (for laptops), books about writing, friendly reference staff who can try to help you with burning questions like "Can a nine-year-old fit down a badger hole?" and much more.